nikoheikkila/speed-tdd/README.md

 Our bus is clearly an MVP, but it successfully transports people somewhere, even though endangering their lives.

 What else could we build with our tests?
-Below are some suggestions, which I leave unimplemented for brevity.
+Below are some suggestions, which I leave unimplemented for the sake of this tutorial's brevity.

-- The bus explicitly has a driver and cannot travel without one
+- The bus explicitly has a driver and cannot travel without one.
-- The bus has a maximum speed it can travel
+- The bus has a maximum speed it can travel.
-- The bus cannot travel at a negative speed
+- The bus cannot travel at a negative speed.
-- Unarmed bomb cannot explode
+- Unarmed bombs cannot explode.
-- Armed bombs can be disarmed
+- Armed bombs can be disarmed.
-- The bomb can be removed from the bus
+- The bomb can be removed from the bus.
-- Exploded bomb cannot become unarmed or armed again
+- Exploded bombs cannot become unarmed or armed again.
-- The exploded bus cannot be driven again
+- The exploded bus cannot be driven again.
-- Dead passengers cannot ride onboard the bus (unless it's a Halloween-themed sequel)
+- Dead passengers cannot ride onboard the bus — unless it's a Halloween-themed sequel.
-- Keanu Reeves doesn't need to be the only hero in the world
+- Keanu Reeves is not the only hero in the world.

 If you want to practice, fork the repository, implement the code according to TDD and requirements and show me the results.

 ## Conclusion

-In this tutorial, I have shown you the power of TDD when slicing user stories.
+In this tutorial, I have shown you the power of TDD as a solid engineering technique when slicing features.

-Typically, we start our work with a list of requirements that users would like to see us implement.
+Typically, we start our work with a list of requirements that users or stakeholders would like to see us implement.
 Next, we have to devise clever ways to make each slice a deliverable item that our users can try out.
 Then, and only then, can we achieve actionable feedback and correct the course we are on.
+This is radically agile software development, which many organisations fail to follow because they deliver too large batches too late.

 When I started grasping TDD and micro-commits, the notion of continuously integrating our work and delivering it to users — **the absolute CI/CD** — started to feel less intimidating and more like a safety harness protecting me against bad decisions.

-I'm not looking back to the world of test-last development, big batches, continuous isolation, and eventually broken delivery; I hope you're neither.
+I'm not looking back to the world of test-last development, big batches, continuous isolation, and eventually broken delivery; I hope after reading this tutorial, you share the same point of view with me.